How to Solve Cookie Expiration Errors

 • Using automation tools

-• Having too many pending connection requests
+• Too many pending connection requests

 To prevent this: